-Help for Workers Injured in a Ladder or Scaffolding Accident
+Help for Workers Injured in a Ladder & Scaffolding Accidents

-At Larry Pitt & Associates, we have helped construction workers in Philadelphia and throughout the state who were critically injured in an accident involving a scaffold or ladder for the last 35 years.
+At Larry Pitt & Associates, P.C., we have helped construction workers throughout the state who were critically injured in an accident involving a scaffold or ladder for the last 40 years.
 We are familiar with the kinds of injuries you are most likely to sustain, and the circumstances that are most likely to lead to an injury.
 We are by your side, answering your questions and fighting on your behalf, from Day One.

 Why are Ladders and Scaffolds so Dangerous?